dclnbrght/web/content-software/playing-safe-with-ai.md

 * AI agents can easily receive excessive permissions and misinterpret goals, leading to unintended actions.
 For example, an agent asked to "advise on how to run projects more efficiently" could loop through all projects and update the status of every task to "Complete."
 * Attackers can poison an agent's memory (such as vector databases), causing it to store false information, bypass security checks, or make systematically flawed decisions.
-* Autonomous agents can execute fully automated security attack campaigns using sophisticated instructions which evade guardrails.
+* Autonomous agents can execute fully automated security attack campaigns using sophisticated instructions which evade LLM guardrails.

 **Minimise the Risk**